morskyjezek/si676-2024-activities/_posts/2024-10-07-lab-5-requests-newcontent.md

 ### 2. Retrieve JSON data for items

 The `loc.gov` website allows for responses to be requested in a data format, like JSON.
-Using the same three items as above, request and restrieve the data about the items and save them in local files.
+Using the same three items as above, write a block of Python code using the `requests` library that will request and retrieve the data about the items above, then save them in local files.

 ### 3. Use a different parameter

-Assume that the LOC website can also receive search requests as a parameter.
+Assume that the LOC website that can receive search requests as a parameter has a base URL of `https://www.loc.gov/search`.
-This parameter is `q` for "query".
+A search query can be automatically sent to this URL if you provide the variable `q` for "query".
-Create a Python script that asks for a query string as an input, then append that query to a URI, send the request using python requests, and return the results.
+Create a short block of Python script that queries the base URL.
+Use the `input()` function so the code will ask the user for a unique query, save that query as a string that will be inserted into the URI request as a parameter, send the request using python requests, and return the results.
 The script should print out the results to the terminal.
+(In a production environment you would likely want to display such results in a browser or perhaps save them in a JSON file.)

 ## Part Two: Adding Content to Your CB Collection Site